hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 Otherwise, remove or comment the line
 `env = __GLX_VENDOR_LIBRARY_NAME,nvidia`.

-### How to possibly get multi-monitor working with hybrid graphics
+### Multi-monitor with hybrid graphics

 On a hybrid graphics device (a laptop with both an Intel and an Nvidia GPU), you will need to remove the `optimus-manager` package if installed (disabling the service does not work).
 You also need to change your BIOS settings from hybrid graphics to discrete graphics.

-### Fixing flickering in Electron / CEF apps
+### Flickering in Electron / CEF apps

 This flickering is likely caused by these apps running in XWayland.
-To fix the flickering, try running the apps with native Wayland instead.
+To fix the flickering, try running the apps in native Wayland instead.

 For most Electron apps, you should be fine just adding this environment variable to your config: